Best Things to Do in Montauk New York

 Visiting during the warm weather months?
 Pack these staples below:

 Visiting during the cooler months?
 Don’t forget these essentials below:

-Marram Montauk: this resort was completely re-done over 3 years ago.
-We personally stayed here and loved the aesthetics, pool right on the beach, and beach chairs and umbrellas.
+Marram Montauk: This resort was completely re-done over 3 years ago.
+We personally stayed here and loved the aesthetics, the pool right on the beach, and the beach chairs and umbrellas.
 It’s a little pricey but well worth it in my opinion.
+Book your stay here!

-Thank you for reading my “Best Things to do in Montauk: a Locals Guide” if you’re also venturing into “the city” (locals jargon for New York City) you don’t want to miss my “36 Best Things to Do in New York City” post.
-As always, comment any questions below!
+Thank you for reading my “Best Things to Do in Montauk: A Locals Guide”.
+If you’re also venturing into “the city” (locals jargon for New York City) you don’t want to miss my “36 Best Things to Do in New York City” post.
+As always, comment on any questions below!

 pin this post for later